What If You Could Diagnose Cancer With A Tampon?

 Even in 2020, periods are a somewhat taboo topic.
 Many people still feel the need to hide their tampons and pads on the way to the bathroom.
-Menstrual products are still being taxed in 33 states.
-But that behavior — and stigma — may have perpetuated a bias in the medical field, one that resulted in experts missing important insights that could be gleaned from menstrual blood.
+In the U.S., menstrual products are still being taxed in 33 states.
+But that behaviour — and stigma — may have perpetuated a bias in the medical field, one that resulted in experts missing important insights that could be gleaned from menstrual blood.

 There's a small, but increasingly vocal group of experts and advocates who are pushing forward a movement that hopes to legitimize the use of menstrual blood as a diagnostic tool.